The VoicePrivacy 2020 Challenge: Results and findings: Challenge design

 \subsection{Utility and privacy metrics}

 We consider objective and subjective privacy metrics to assess speaker re-identification and linkability.
-We also propose objective and subjective utility metrics in order to assess the fulfillment of the user goals specified in Section \ref{sec:task}.
-Specifically, we consider ASR performance using a model trained on clean data and subjective speech intelligibility and naturalness.
+We also propose objective and subjective utility metrics to assess the fulfillment of the user goals specified in Section \ref{sec:task}.